kilna/python-lambda-docker/README.md

 I needed a Docker-based environment in which to host AWS python lambda functions for the purpose of testing and building them... python-lambda works well under virtualenv for development, but build and deployment automation require a clean and reproducible environment to operate in.
 Our CI system already supported Docker as a containerization sytem, so it was the obvious choice.

-In order to use this, you will have your project derive its own Dockerfile based on a base alpine-aws-python-lambda image corresponding to which version of Python you wish to run.
+In order to use this, you will have your project derive its own Dockerfile based on a base python-lambda image corresponding to which version of Python you wish to run.

 # Usage